cryptowizard0/wizard_twitter_bot/README.md

 - Tweets that hit 3 or more keywords will be like + RT + follow
 - keyword list is configured in config.ini
 - The Twitter developer auth configuration is in the config.ini

+## TODO
+- Use redis to deduplicate
+- Get tweets by time
+- Add daemon